fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 The concept of the algorithm is to iteratively rotate a vector using a set of known rotation angles until a good match is reached with the input angle.
-Each sucessive rotation is smaller than the previous and modifies the x and y components values of the rotating vector until the desired precision is reached.
+Each successive rotation is smaller than the previous and modifies the x and y components values of the rotating vector until the desired precision is reached.
 In our case, the iteration number is 16, regardless of the precision reached, as simulation has proven a known